AMReX-Codes/amrex/Docs/sphinx_tutorials/source/AMR_Tutorial.rst

 Notably, this example does not use source code from amrex/Src/Amr (see the tutorial Advection_AmrLevel).

-The directory Exec/SingleVortex includes a makefile and a sample inputs file.
+The directory Exec includes a makefile and a sample inputs file.

 **Advection_AmrLevel**
 ----------------------